SEO and Effective Web Design

 Website Design Aug 17, 2005

-Is SEO important?
 A resounding yes, of course it is.
-For many Web properties it’s a critical element for a site’s overall success.
-However it is not the only element for a successful online experience.
-Absolutely, a well optimized site, under the right keyword(s), delivers enhanced branding and establishes credibility and ultimately the coveted “free” clicks.
-However, what some Web site owners fail to realize is that a well crafted title tag is just one factor for success.
+For many Web properties, it’s a critical element for a site’s overall success.
+However, it is not the only element for a successful online experience.
+Absolutely, a well-optimized site, under the right keyword(s), delivers enhanced branding, establishes credibility, and ultimately secures the coveted “free” clicks.
+However, what some website owners fail to realize is that a well-crafted title tag is just one factor for success.

 When discussing SEO, I first explain what SEO can do and then step back to view the complete online marketing landscape.
 An analogy often works best: